 In addition to a dilated retinal examination and digital color photography, various retinal imaging tests may be utilized to further assess the AMD.

-Fluorescein Angiography is an office-based test that can aid in determining the extent of macular degeneration and distinguishing between dry and wet AMD.
+This office-based test can aid in determining the extent of macular degeneration and distinguishing between dry and wet AMD.
 Fluorescein angiography is performed by injecting sodium fluorescein dye into a peripheral vein in the arm with a small needle.
 This dye travels through the blood vessels of the body and eyes.
 Choroidal neovascularization in the macula can be visualized as a leaking blood vessel complex under the retina.
 It is regarded as a safe test, but people should expect some temporary and mild yellowish discoloration of the skin and urine.
 Most people have no difficulty with this testing, although a small percentage of people will experience some transient nausea.
 Any angiogram test, however, can rarely be associated with allergic or even more severe reactions, and therefore this test is typically reserved for people in whom wet AMD is noted or suspected.

-Optical Coherence Tomography (OCT) is a non-invasive, office-based imaging test that uses a special light to scan the macula and determine whether there is fluid in the macula, potentially signifying wet AMD.
+OCT is a non-invasive, office-based imaging test that uses a special light to scan the macula and determine whether there is fluid in the macula, potentially signifying wet AMD.
 It is commonly used in combination with fluorescein angiography to help diagnose wet AMD and is also used to monitor the response to treatment for wet AMD.
 There are no side effects or risks involved with OCT; there is no radiation involved.

 Autofluorescence is another non-invasive imaging test is useful for evaluating the health of the pigmented cell layer beneath the macula in those who have dry AMD.
 The pigmented cell layer plays an important role in sustaining the health and function of retinal photoreceptor cells.
 Specifically, it is used to identify and track progression of geographic atrophy, which involves the loss of this pigmented cell layer and in turn, the loss of photoreceptor cells.